MAFE: Enabling Equitable Algorithm Design in Multi-Agent Multi-Stage Decision-Making Systems: Time and Space Complexity

 \textbf{Loan Termination Feature Update Rule:} In reality, termination of a loan impacts an individual's financial well-being.
 For example, defaulting on a loan may reduce a person's FICO score, but the reverse may happen should a person repay his/her loan.
 Thus, each time a loan is terminated in this MAFE, we adjust a subset of features in $\mathbf{v}_{v}$ to reflect such a change, with the cause of termination (repayment versus default) determining whether the features will deteriorate or improve.
 In particular, we apply the following linear feature update rule to adjust these values:

 for some constant vector $c$.

-\textbf{Episode Termination:} An episode in the Loan MAFE may terminate for two reasons: (1) The maximal number of time steps set by a user has been reached and (2) the bank goes bankrupt.
+\textbf{Episode Termination:} An episode in \texttt{MAFE-Loan} may terminate for two reasons: (1) The maximal number of time steps set by a user has been reached and (2) the bank goes bankrupt.
 Bankruptcy occurs if at any point during the simulation, the total amount of money lost by the bank is greater than the total amount of money it has received.